I have resigned from my role as a personal assistant to work for myself.

 I will be at the opposite end of that spectrum.

 This one doesn’t actually bother me all that much.
-I have often done things back to front to what my friends were doing.
+I’ve often done things back to front to what my friends were doing.
 When I was 18, I was engaged while my friends were out partying.
 When they started to get married, I was single.
-When they started having kids.
-I was throwing on a backpack at 38 and travelling through South East Asia and Eastern Europe by myself, having the time of my life.
+When they started having kids, I was throwing on a backpack at 38 and traveling through South East Asia and Eastern Europe by myself, having the time of my life.

 You get the picture.
 I have no problem running against the tide to what other people are doing.

 Related post – Does it Feel Like Everyone Is Moving Forward in the Career – Except You?

 You shouldn’t be doing that at your age

 I read a lot of great blogs about people leaving their jobs and becoming entrepreneurs or traveling the world and having extraordinary adventures.

 I’m also aware that a lot of them are a lot younger than me.

 As I mentioned above, I have hardly taken the conventional path through life so far.
 In some people’s eyes, at my age I should be married with a couple of children, not chucking in my job and trying to change my career.